brettstack/civ6-play-by-cloud-turn-notifier/README.md

 #### Sending a test request to the service

-1. Copy `.env.sample` to a `.env` file in the root directory and update it with your Discord Webhook URL
+1. Copy `.env.development.example` to a `.env.development` file and update it with your Discord Webhook URL
 2. Run `node packages/api/scripts/send-webhook-request.js`

 ### Setup